Karma Yogis Among Us

 The following is a story of two individuals with whom I had the honor to interact with.

-Mike was my colleague at the university.
-We both took the suburban train to downtown Atlanta where the university is located.
-When we reach the station, we walk through a quadrangle where several homeless individuals will be sitting around asking for alms.
-One of these homeless is a young couple – the wife, paralyzed below the waist and sitting on a wheel chair and her husband, himself blind in one eye.
-Every working day, for twenty consecutive years, Mike would stop by the Mcdonalds located at the quadrangle, buy two packets of food and hand it over to the couple.
-The husband will immediately open the packet and feed his wife before eating his own breakfast.
-Once I asked Mike what makes him do this every daytime and he responded, “Do you see the happiness in their eyes when I give them the food?
-I live a privileged life; they do not; buying them a breakfast is the smallest thing I could do to alleviate their less-privileged lives.”
+Mike was my fellow faculty colleague at the university.
+For over 15 years, most days of a working week, Mike and I will travel together on a suburban train to downtown Atlanta where the university is located.
+At the destination, we must walk through a quadrangle where several homeless individuals will be sitting asking the passers-by for alms.
+One of these homeless was a young couple – the wife paralyzed below her waist and sitting on a wheelchair and her husband, also handicapped, standing beside her.
+When we reach the quadrangle, will stop by the Mcdonalds near the quadrangle, buy two packets of food and hand it over to the homeless couple.
+The husband will immediately open the packet and hand the food to his wife for her to eat first.
+One day, I asked Mike, “What makes you do this all the time?”
+Mike responded, “Do you see the happiness in the couple’s eyes when I give them the food?
+Ram, you and I live a privileged life; they do not; the smallest sacrifice I can make is, buy them a breakfast.
+But, it goes a long way in satisfying their hunger.”